The Emberverse series: Myth and magic

 In the novels, it often appears that magic exists in the world since the Change.
 When asked whether he was leaving room for magic in the Emberverse, Stirling replied that he could not answer that since he did not wish to give away any plot points, but admitted that by The Scourge of God, people will begin to decide whether or not "magic" is possible in the series.
 Critic Harriet Klausner described Scourge as being like a Greek tragedy due to certain characters receiving visions from "gods", incidents of demonic possessions, cursed arrows, and other uses of magic.
+In a dialogue between a mercenary and Tezcatlipoca, the Aztec deity, reveals that humanity's lack of attention towards the gods allowed "monsters below the horizon" to bring about the Change.
 As the character of Father Ignatius says, however, there is always a rational explanation available: he notes that Ingolf's capture by Kuttner when Kuttner simply spoke a word at the end of The Sunrise Lands was probably the result of a post-hypnotic suggestion.

 Reviewer Dale Arnold of the Baltimore Science Fiction Society suggests that magic has real political and societal impact in the Emberverse, whether or not it is actually the result of supernatural force or merely religious delusions, because the characters act as if it were real.

-As of "The Sea Peoples" (2017), "magic" is increasingly evident, yet still remains deniable by those of a rationalist mind who do not directly experience it.
+As of The Sea Peoples (2017), "magic" is increasingly evident, yet still remains deniable by those of a rationalist mind who do not directly experience it.
 In particular, approximately half the action of this work takes place in alternate realms which are experienced only through the agency of shamanic magic.